wambuiGicheha/Project1/README.md

 2. Benchmark on studios that have a high domestic gross and foreign gross(BV, P\DW, WB, Uni,)- possibly collaborate in new movies with them.
 3. Adapt to Trends: Monitor and adapt to changing genre trends to stay relevant.

+# Next steps
+1.Further analysis of specific sub-genres or niche markets
+2. Research on production costs vs. revenue for different genres
+3. Pilot projects or collaborations to gain industry experience

+# Conclusion
+<p> In conclusion, this venture stands out to be a wise business venture, as the revenue to be drawn from this is promising in both the domestic and gross numbers.</p>
+<p> Focus on the recommended  movie genres, documentaries, action and comedy</p>
+<p> Collaborate with current leading studios for pilots.</p>